Yasmin Moslem

 2. Continuing training the baseline NMT model on an in-domain dataset.

 However, fine-tuning in this way can lead to “catastrophic forgetting”, i.e. the model overfits the in-domain data, starts forgetting the information learned from the baseline data, and loses generalization.
-So in practice, when you compare its quality to the baseline model, the in-domain model would give a better BLEU score and human evaluation for translation of sentences similar to the in-domain dataset, but worse BLEU score for out-of-domain sentences.
+So in practice, when you compare its quality to the baseline model, the in-domain model would give a better BLEU score and human evaluation for translation of sentences very similar to the in-domain training dataset, but worse BLEU score for out-of-domain sentences or even new in-domain sentences.

 Solution: Unlike plain fine-tuning, in the Mixed Fine-Tuning approach (Chu et al., 2017), you randomly sample a portion from the generic data you used to train the baseline model, and use it during the fine-tuning step along with the in-domain dataset.
 Over-sampling the in-domain data is the main trick.